jundalisay/superb/content/en/research/avicenna/soul/section-03.md

 ---
 heading: "Section 3"
-title: "The General Definition of the Soul"
+title: "The Faculties of the Soul have External Origins and are not from the 4 Elements"
 description: "All the various things that are, however composite they may be, and whatever form may have come about in the compound"
 author: "Avicenna"
 weight: 8